learn-co-students/rails-js-assessment-cb-gh-000/README.md

 1. Must render at least one show page (show resource - 'one specific thing') via JavaScript and an Active Model Serialization JSON Backend.

-    > For example, in the blog domain, you might allow a user to view just one post at a time, using AJAX to fetch the post JSON and render it through JavaScript onto the page.
+    > For example, in the blog domain, you might allow a user to view a post, using AJAX to fetch the post JSON and render it through JavaScript onto the page.

 1. Your Rails application must dynamically render on the page at least one serialized 'has_many' relationship through JSON using JavaScript.